singh-man/books/crackingTheCoding/18_advancedTopics.md

 - **A\*:** Find the least-cost path between a source node and a goal node (or one of several goal nodes).
 It extends Dijkstra's algorithm and achieves better performance by using heuristics.
 - **Interval Trees:** An extension of a balanced binary search tree, but storing intervals (low -> high ranges) instead of simple values.
 A hotel could use this to store a list of all reservations and then efficiently detect who is staying at the hotel at a particular time.
 - **Graph  coloring:** A way of coloring the nodes in a graph such that no two adjacent vertices have the same color.
 There are various algorithms to do things like determine if a graph can be colored with only K colors.
 - **P, NP, and  NP-Complete:** P.  NP. and NP-Complete refer to classes of problems.
-P problems are prob­lems that can be quickly solved (where "quickly" means polynomial time).
+P problems are problems that can be quickly solved (where "quickly" means polynomial time).
 NP problems are those where, given a solution, the solution can be quickly verified.
 NP-Complete problems are a subset of NP problems that can all be reduced to each other (that is, if you found a solution to one problem, you could tweak the solution to solve other problems in the set in polynomial time).

 It is an open (and very famous) question whether P = NP, but the answer is generally believed to be no.